 When I set forth to write something on Westernized beauty standards and Asian identity, my ideas kept circling back to the one topic I was the most hesitant to write about.
 For myriads of reasons, that topic is a complex issue.
 It has defined my life in deep-rooted ways.
 It has a multifaceted history in the world, as well as in my own life.
 It has always been my greatest source of self-consciousness, self-loathing, and self-awareness.

 The monolid.
 Scientifically, they are called epicanthic folds.
 It means that a skin fold of the upper eyelid covers the medial canthus, or inner corner, of the eye.
 Colloquially, they are called “Asian eyes,” because they are predominantly associated with Asian features, despite the fact that they are found on people from all different types of ethnic backgrounds and that only about half of all (East) Asian people have them.

 In these circumstances, I have always stood my ground and answered as empathetically as I could.
-I have used linear logic, steeped in academic terminology and socio-political lexicon.
+I have used linear logic, steeped in academic terminology and a socio-political lexicon.
 I have drawn on the language of social justice that I know so well.
 I have explained the history behind specific acts of racism — cited sources, quoted thinkers, and referenced texts.
-Yet, I have never, until now, admitted this: These things simply make me feel either ugly or exotified.
+Yet, I have never, until now, admitted this: these things simply make me feel either ugly or exoticized.

 More Radical Reads: 10 Depictions of Asian Culture That Uphold Racist Sexual Violence

 Remember when I said that this story would not end in happily-ever-after self-acceptance?
 Well, it still won’t, but it will end with a revelation.
 Self-love is a lifelong journey.
 It takes constant work.
 I might not ever feel secure in myself the way I want to, but as long as I remember this, I can keep fighting the fight.